-- Transcripts showing a bachelor's degree from a nationally accredited college or university (initially, informal transcripts or copies of originals may be utilized). - A Statement of Purpose - A current Curriculum Vitae (CV) or Resume - Three Professional references - Students from countries where English is not the native language must provide IELTS scores. - If you can demonstrate two years employment experience in a transportation safety role, that is also strongly considered. - There is no GRE requirement to be considered for admission into the MTSA program.
+- Transcripts showing a bachelor's degree from a nationally accredited college or university (initially, informal transcripts or copies of originals may be utilized). - A Statement of Purpose. - A current CV. - Three Professional references. - GRE test scores are waived for all applicants. - Students from countries where English is not the native language must provide IELTS scores.